cnerg/cycvt/README.md

 ===============

-The special enrich archetypes is based on the cycamore::enrichement archetype ([see](https://github.com/cyclus/cycamore).
-Where the cycamore::enrichement only allows u235 and u238 to go into the product and send all the other nuclides present in the feed into the waste, the special_enrich archetype allows user to keep them (or a fraction of them) in the product.
+The special enrich archetypes is based on the cycamore::enrichement archetype ([see](https://github.com/cyclus/cycamore)).
+The Cycamore enrichement only allows u235 and u238 to go into the product and send all the other nuclides present in the feed into the waste.
+The special_enrich archetype allows user to keep them (or a fraction of them) in the product.
 To do so, one can specify for any nuclide (other than u235 and u238) the relative enrichement ratio (relative to u235 enrichment ratio) to allows the